Cleveland Clinic Lerner Research Institute Logo

 • Dr. Gabriel Costa joins the Sautto Lab.
 Welcome onboard Gabriel!

-• New publication in Communications Biology!
+• New publication in Communications Biology in collaboration with the Mousa lab!
 "Structural insights into the broad protection against H1 influenza viruses by a computationally optimized hemagglutinin vaccine"

 • June 2023: